Setup App Auto Scaler

 As mentioned in PCF Auto-Scaler known issues official documentation, some of the commands to enable or disable autoscaling from CLI may not be supported in future versions of the CLI, so it is best to stick with the apps manager or the autoscaler API for now.

-It is very important while configuring application auto scaling that we are selecting correct metrices.
+It is very important while configuring application auto-scaling that we are selecting correct metrices.
 Improper metrics might result in unexpected results.

 Consider the following scenario — it may seem like a good idea to scale on http latency since latency or response time seems like a good indicator of when the application is under load and may need to scale.
 Say, typically your app is taking 500 ms to respond.
-If there is considerable load on the application, you would expect the response time to go up.
+If there is a considerable load on the application, you would expect the response time to go up.
 But that may not always be true.
 Consider you app is under a DDOS attack.
-Most of the input coming to the app now is invalid and your app process them in under 20 ms. If there are 1000s of such requests, it will actually bring down the average response time of your app, and your app may actually scale down instead of scale up.
-In such scenarios it might be better to combine multiple metrics such as CPU, http throughput, http latency or use some custom metric for scaling.
+Most of the input coming to the app now is invalid and your app processes them in under 20 ms. If there are 1000s of such requests, it will actually bring down the average response time of your app, and your app may actually scale down instead of scale-up.
+In such scenarios, it might be better to combine multiple metrics such as CPU, http throughput, http latency or use some custom metric for scaling.